 Play Lottery via PayPal on SocialLottoPool

-Social Lotto Pool is based in Northern Virginia and is created from an idea of creating the largest lottery pool ever.
+Social Lotto Pool is based in Northern Virginia and is created with the idea of creating the largest lottery pool ever.
 In theory, but being a part of a massive lottery pool, you are increasing your odds of winning the lottery by playing collectively.
 The founders of Social Lotto Pool stated they founded their service when the Power Ball reached the record jackpot high.
-They stated that they would rather see 500 people win $1million rather than 1 person win $500million.
+They stated that they would rather see 500 people win $ 1 million rather than 1 person wins $500million.

-Now here is where I am a little skeptical.
-How can a company in Virginia use PayPal as a payment source if it is illegal for PayPal, a US based company, to process transactions used for gambling?
+Now here is where I am a little sceptical.
+How can a company in Virginia use PayPal as a payment source if it is illegal for PayPal, a US-based company, to process transactions used for gambling?
 That alone sounds shady to me… Their FAQ seems rather cut and paste, just to make it sound legit.

 Play Lottery via PayPal on MyLottoAgent

 My Lotto Agent is based out of the UK and… Honestly, there is not a whole lot of information about them.
 We here at LottoExposed have not done a review on the site, so we cannot say for sure if the site is legitimate or not.
 But… You can play the UK lottery and EuroMillions through the site and pay via PayPal.
 The Terms and Conditions of the site make no mention of PayPal, nor is there a FAQ page.